Administration Guide

 Resolution: An Administrator reactivates the account via Admin Center > Site Settings > IAM > Users.
 Toggle Active off and on, or ask the user to use Forgot password? on the sign-in page.

-Symptom: User is missing menus they expect to see
+Symptom: User is missing administrator menus

 Symptom: Direct URL to IAM > Users returns "Not Found"